-Names Of Accused Bishops To Be Removed From University Of Scranton Buildings
+Names Of Accused Bishops To Be Removed From Buildings At 2 Catholic Pa.
+Colleges

 "In cases like this, some people want to become very defensive and maybe sort of trenchantly defending the church, when so many other people are saying, this is not the time for you to be defensive," Haw said.
 "We need to be ventilating this big time right now."

 A spokesman for the Diocese of Scranton released a statement that did not take a position on the renamed buildings directly.
-Instead, the Diocese spokesman said the organization supports helping survivors of abuse and their families achieve healing.
+Instead, the diocese spokesman said the organization supports helping survivors of abuse and their families achieve healing.

-But in its letter to faculty and students, the school's president said he hopes the decision will start the "long but hopeful process to rebuild trust and find peace."
+The University of Scranton's administration would not agree to interviews.
+But in his letter to faculty and students, the school's president said he hopes the decision will start the "long but hopeful process to rebuild trust and find peace."